Wryth/TopicmodeligSemanticVocabularies/README.md

 -Then run the whole program again.
 -How ever the ontologies harvested will be the first 100 found on linken open vocabularies
 and foaf terms in more details.

+## Depricated
+The SPARQL endpoint originally used seems to have changed output : http://lov.okfn.org/dataset/lov/sparql I have yet to fix this, but inputs and configurations can be changed to suit other SPARQL endpoints.